CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (a) The GIEP team shall base educational placement decisions on the gifted student’s needs.

 (b) Districts may use administrative and instructional strategies and techniques in the provision of gifted education for gifted students which do not require, but which may include, categorical grouping of students.
-The placement shall:
+The placement must:

 (1) Enable the provision of appropriate specially designed instruction based on the student’s need and ability.